near/sdk-docs/docs/zero-to-hero/01-basics/00-overview.md

 import myImageUrl from '../assets/basics-crossword.jpg';

-# Basics overview
+# Basics Overview

 This first chapter of the crossword puzzle tutorial will introduce fundamental concepts to smart contract development in a beginner-friendly way.
-By the end of this chapter you'll have a proof-of-concept contract that can be interacted with via [NEAR CLI](https://docs.near.org/docs/tools/near-cli) and a simple frontend that uses the [`near-api-js` library](https://www.npmjs.com/package/near-api-js).
+By the end of this chapter we'll have a proof-of-concept contract that can be interacted with via [NEAR CLI](https://docs.near.org/docs/tools/near-cli) and a simple frontend that uses the [`near-api-js` library](https://www.npmjs.com/package/near-api-js).

 ## Assumptions on what we're building